The story

 The almond grove

-Nearly 160 feet of almond trees were planted around 1960.
-Almonds were used in the composition of the famous nougats of Montélimar and the calissons of Aix-en-Provence.
-Today there are about 90 feet left in the process of being recovered.
-They offer an extraordinary spectacle when they bloom in the spring.
+Nearly 160 almond trees were planted around 1960.
+The almonds were used in the composition of the famous Montélimar nougats and the Aix-en-Provence calissons.
+Today, there are about 90 trees left that are being recovered.
+They offer an extraordinary spectacle when they flower in the spring.

 The renovation of the 2000s

 In 1999, your hosts undertook major renovation and rehabilitation work.
-The goal is to welcome you in the best conditions and to help you discover this superb region that is Provence.
+The aim was to welcome you in the best conditions and to help you discover this superb region that is Provence.
 Contact us to find out more about the history of Mas du Perussier and our various services.

 Link title